 Extra Credit: Add in superfoods, and try a new one every week.
 Superfoods such as turmeric, spirulina, moringa, chia seeds, blueberries, green tea, and various types of cancer-fighting mushrooms have particular disease-fighting prowess.
 Click here for my list of superfoods to try.
 These are amazing disease fighters and energy boosters!

 I recommend getting blood work (CBC with metabolic panel and lipid panel) done yearly so that you know your fasting glucose levels, triglycerides, HDL and LDL, thyroid function, and if there are any deficiencies present.
 That will help you assess areas on which to focus.
+You can order this yourself here.
+It’s the Comprehensive Wellness Profile.

 LIKE WHAT YOU'VE READ?